ShaojieDai/me/set10/readme.md

-This week I asked Scarlett and Ben some questions about importing data items.
+This week I asked Scarlett and Ben some questions about importing data items, then I learned about the complexities of importing data items using Python.
+Their guidance not only broadened my knowledge but also introduced me to practical approaches for efficient data retrieval and utilization.
+As I continue to harness the power of collaborative learning, I am poised to integrate these newfound skills into my programming toolkit, enhancing my capability to manipulate and analyze data through Python.